 The immediate effects of hash are similar to cannabis flower but often more intense due to those concentrated cannabinoids:

-Hash typically delivers a wave of euphoria and liftd mood that many users seek.
+Hash typically delivers a wave of euphoria and lifted mood that many users seek.
 You might notice your senses becoming heightened—music sounds richer, colors appear more vibrant, and food tastes absolutely amazing.
 Time often seems to slow down, with minutes stretching into what feels like hours.
 Many users also report bursts of creativity flowing more freely.

 Physically, your body will likely feel a wave of relaxation washing over you, especially with hash made from indica-dominant strains.
 You’ll probably notice the classic dry mouth and eyes (keep water handy!), along with an inevitable case of the munchies as your appetite surges.